Pacioretty, Fleury lead Golden Knights past Flyers 5-4

 Flyers: At the Arizona Coyotes on Saturday.

-Golden Knights: Host the St. Louis Blues on Saturday.
+Golden Knights: Host the Stanley Cup champion St. Louis Blues on Saturday.

 More AP NHL: https://apnews.com/tag/NHL and https://twitter.com/AP_Sports